Rapid-Cars/Rapid3/Software/Camera/Create New Instance.md

 ---

 ## How to Implement It in Your Code

 Import the required packages using:

 ```python
 from Software.Camera.lane_recognition import * # For the OpenMV cam use: libraries.lane_recognition
 from Software.Camera.movement_params import * # For the OpenMV cam use: libraries.movement_params
 ```

+Note: The directories `lane_recognition` and `movement_params` have to be moved inside of the directory `libraries` on the OpenMV cam for this to work.

 After completing the steps listed above, use the following code to integrate the new instances into your project:

 ```python